 If the animal’s owner was aware of the dog’s propensity toward aggression, or if the dog has bitten someone before, most states’ laws say the owner can be the subject of litigation.

-If a dog bite occurs away from the owner's property, may the owner still be found liable?
+If a dog bite occurs away from the owner's property in Kansas, may the owner still be found liable?

 Yes, it is possible, as long as the dog was unprovoked.

-How much will it cost to file a dog attack accident lawsuit?
+How much will it cost to file a dog attack accident lawsuit in Kansas?